Note

 if self.learning_mode:

-# if we are in learning mode the first x episodes we want to explore the entire action space
+# if we are in learning mode, the first x episodes we want to explore the entire action space

-# to get a good initial experience, in the area around the costs of the agent
+# to get a good initial experience in the area around the costs of the agent

 if self.collect_initial_experience_mode:

-# define current action as soley noise
+# define current action as solely noise

 noise = (